What does an Addiction Counselor in Massachusetts do? What is Their Job Role?

 If your life goal is to become a substance abuse counselor in Massachusetts you've chosen a great field.
 The Bureau of Labor Statistics (BLS) projects a Massachusetts job growth of 20 percent over the next 10 years so you'll be in high demand once you finish your education and training.

 The annual median pay for counselors in your state is $41,920 which is about par with the national rate.
 The highest ten percent annual median wage is $72, 790 and is considerably higher than the national average.
-Although you don't need a master’s degree to become a licensed substance abuse counselor in Massachusetts a full 50 percent of hold that degree, so you should make that your long-term education goal in order to become competitive in your field.
-Around 25 percent of counselors hold a bachelor’s degree; only five percent hold an associate degree and another five percent have doctorate degrees.
+Although you don't need a master's or doctoral degree to become a licensed substance abuse counselor in Massachusetts a full 50 percent of hold that degree, so you should make that your long-term education goal in order to become competitive in your field.
+Around 25 percent of addictions counselors hold a bachelor’s degree; only five percent hold an associate degree and another five percent have doctorate degrees.

 The U.S. Department of Labor reports the highest paid substance abuse counselors work in the Lowell-Billerica-Chelmsford area.
-The majority of counselors work in either outpatient care centers or substance abuse facilities with the top paying jobs being in junior colleges and scientific research and development services.
+The majority of addictions counselors work in either outpatient care centers or substance abuse facilities with the top paying jobs being in junior colleges and scientific research and development services.

 Credentials for substance abuse counselors require a combination of education, experiences, and testing.
 Massachusetts is one of the few states that doesn't require a bachelor’s degree for beginning licensure, so you can be eligible to sit for the first licensing exam with a minimal amount of training and experience.